Preparing your child for adulthood

 The aims of preparing for adulthood

-The sets out how professionals across education, from early years to colleges, and within health and social care should support children and young people with SEND to prepare for adult life.
+The SEND Code of Practice sets out how professionals across education, from early years to colleges, and within health and social care should support children and young people with SEND to prepare for adult life.
 The preparation for adulthood should focus on different aspects of the transition into adult life.

 Education or employment